Hand sanitizer recalled over potential contamination with toxic chemical

 - 143327

 Anyone with the recalled products is encouraged to immediately stop using them and dispose of them following their local area’s regulations.
-The FDA’s recall alert advises customers to email hs@adamspolishes.com with questions and requests for credit or call (720) 812-3460 between the hours of 9 a.m. and 4 p.m.
+The FDA’s recall alert advises customers to email hs@adamspolishes.com with questions and requests for credit or call 720-812-3460 between 9 a.m. and 4 p.m.
 Days were not provided in the recall announcement.

-Those who are concerned they may have experienced negative health effects from using the product are encouraged to contact their doctor.
+Anyone who thinks they have experienced negative health effects from using the product are encouraged to contact their doctor.

 Adverse reactions can then be reported to the FDA’s MedWatch Adverse Event Reporting program online or by regular mail or fax.
-Forms can be downloaded online and sent in, or call (800) 332-1088 to request that a form be sent by mail.
+Forms can be downloaded online and sent in, or people can call 800 332-1088 to request that a form be sent by mail.